Skip to main content

 NOTE: the service names need to be present and match your current .spenv environment.

-streampipes up -d kafka consul
+streampipes up -d kafka influxdb

 Get current environment (if previously set using streampipes env --set <environment>).